qgis/QGIS-Documentation/docs/server_manual/services/wfs.rst

 EXP_FILTER
 ^^^^^^^^^^

 This parameter allows to filter the response with QGIS expressions.
+The ``;`` character is used to separate filters in case of multiple typenames.

 URL example:

 .. code-block:: bash

   http://localhost/qgisserver?
-  SERVICE=WFS&
+  SERVICE=WFS
-  REQUEST=GetFeature&
+  &REQUEST=GetFeature
-  TYPENAME=places&
+  &TYPENAME=places,countries
-  EXP_FILTER="name"='Paris'
+  &EXP_FILTER="name"='Paris';"name"='France'

 .. _wfs_describefeaturetype: